 Make sure to attend one to one meetings with your professor on a regular basis.
 The one to one communication definition implies that face to face conversations between the student and the professor are more effective than communicating during lectures and workshops.
 During these meetings, you can ask your questions about the feedback, create a positive image of yourself in the eyes of the professor, and get more detailed explanations of what should be done to improve the quality of your work.
 Mind the factors that influence communication to make sure your relations with the professor are friendly and fruitful.
 Don’t forget to thank your professor for their feedback and effort to make your work better.

-To avoid criticism from your professor in advance or deal with tough amendments, you can contact our essay or dissertation writing service.
+To avoid criticism from your professor in advance or deal with tough amendments, you can contact our reliable essay writing service or dissertation help service.
 Since we guarantee the highest quality of our written assignments, you will avoid mistakes such as the lack of creativity and novelty, poorly structured works, and signposting issues.